Lee-zixu/Lee-zixu.github.io/_pages/about.md

 I am a Ph.D. student in Artificial Intelligence at [Shandong University](https://www.sdu.edu.cn), under the supervision of Prof. [Liqiang Nie](https://liqiangnie.github.io/index.html) and Prof. [Yupeng Hu](https://faculty.sdu.edu.cn/huyupeng1/zh_CN/index.htm).
 In 2023, I received my Bachelor's degree in Data Science and Big Data Technology from [Shandong University](https://www.sdu.edu.cn).

-My research interests include *multimedia computing, information retrieval, and approximate nearest neighbor search*.
+My research interests include *large multimodal models, robust learning, and trustworthy data construction and evaluation*.

 > I firmly believe in the power of open science.
 Currently, all the major projects I am involved in are fully open source.
 > Additionally, as a member of the Intelligent Media Research Center (iLearn), all of our lab’s papers and code are open source.
 Please visit [iLearn Lab](https://github.com/iLearn-Lab) and feel free to share your valuable feedback.